domenic/count-to-6/lib/exercises/destructuring/problem.md

 console.log(bar); // 2
 ```

-In the above example, the value of first cell of `numbers` is being assigned to a variable `foo` and the value of the second cell to a variable `bar`.
+In the above example, the value of the first cell of `numbers` is being assigned to a variable `foo` and the value of the second cell to a variable `bar`.

 A slightly different syntax is needed in order to assign cell values to object properties, instead of variables: